practicalcomputerscience/MicrobenchmarkGPHLlanguages/02a - benchmarking with inefficient Fibonacci number calculations/README.md

 The results were not disappointing, see from the table above:

-- not only was using version 3.2.10 generally a bit faster than using version 3.2.3, using JIT compiling was also faster in both cases, that is using switch _--mjit_ and switch _--yjit_ (which is now the same as switch _--jit_), with YJIT compiling again being the winner like seen here at [JIT experiments with Ruby version 4](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Ruby#jit-experiments-with-ruby-version-4) (*)
+- not only was using version 3.2.10 generally a bit faster than using version 3.2.3, using JIT compiling was also faster in both cases, that is using switch _--mjit_ and switch _--yjit_ (which is now the same as switch _--jit_), with YJIT compilation again being the winner like seen here at [JIT experiments with Ruby version 4](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Ruby#jit-experiments-with-ruby-version-4) (*)

 The Ruby 3.2.10 help says this (_$ ruby --help_) on the JIT compiler switches: